macmms/university-challenges/rpg-bot/README.md

 [ ] REQUIREMENT (3pt): Only NPCs can be shown physical affection
 [ ] REQUIREMENT (3pt): Affection increases by the listed formula
 [ ] REQUIREMENT (3pt): The affection cannot exceed the minimum or maximum values of affection
+[ ] REQUIREMENT (3pt): On failure, null is returned, and on success, the Affection of the recipient is saved and returned
+[ ] REQUIREMENT (3pt): If there is no previous Affection, a new Affection is made and saved
 [ ] IMPLEMENTATION (5pt): Fully implemented method
-Points for full completion: bonus 7 points.
+Points for full completion: bonus 8 points.

 ### Enter Relationship With

 [ ] REQUIREMENT (3pt): Entering a relationship requires a minimum affection amount of 90
 [ ] REQUIREMENT (3pt): Entering a relationship requires not being in a relationship with the target NPC
 [ ] REQUIREMENT (3pt): A relationship can only be entered with an NPC
+[ ] REQUIREMENT (3pt): The newly made relationshipis saved and returned on a successful creation
+[ ] REQUIREMENT (3pt): Null is returned if the relationship cannot be made or fails to be made
 [ ] IMPLEMENTATION (4pt): Fully implemented method
-Points for full completion: bonus 4 points.
+Points for full completion: bonus 6 points.

 ### Break Up With